-- to delay accepting any existing notes;
+- · to delay accepting any existing notes;

 - · to extend the exchange offer; or

 - if any conditions listed below under "- Conditions" are not satisfied, to terminate the exchange offer by giving oral or written notice of the delay, extension or termination to the exchange agent.

-We will follow any delay in acceptance, extension or termination as promptly as practicable by oral (confirmed in writing) or written notice to the exchange agent and the registered holders.
+We will follow any delay in acceptance, extension or termination as promptly as practicable by oral or written notice to the registered holders.
 If we amend the exchange offer in a manner we determine constitutes a material change, we will promptly disclose the amendment in a prospectus supplement that we will distribute to the registered holders.